fedexist/my-cookiecutter-template/docs/pypi_release_checklist.rst

             pip install readme_renderer
             python setup.py check -r -s

 #.
-Edit the release on GitHub (e.g. https://github.com/audreyr/cookiecutter/releases).
+Edit the release on Gitlab (e.g. https://gitlab.advancedanalytics.generali.com/aa-generali-italia/aa-pypackage/tags).
 Paste the release notes into the release's release page, and come up with a title for the release.

 About This Checklist
 --------------------